HariLatham/Banking-Application/README.md

-# Banking-Application
+# Web-Application
+#Number Programs implementation :  Using Python and Streamlit
-#Banking System Implementation:  Using MySQL Database and python  "Integrated a banking system with MySQL to store user data securely and manage  transactions in real-time
+#"Integrated a Number program system with Python and Streamlit to get proper output data in real-time

 # Streamlit UI components
 st.title('Number Programs')